A Study to Evaluate the Efficacy of Prasinezumab (RO7046015/PRX002) in Participants With Early Parkinson's Disease

 - Prior participation in any RO7046015 or PRX002 study

-- Receipt of an investigational product or device, or participation in a drug research study within a period of 30 days (or 5 half-lives of the drug, whichever is longer)before baseline
+- Receipt of any non-PD investigational product or device, or participation in a non-PD drug research study within a period of 30 days (or 5 half-lives of the drug, whichever is longer) before baseline

 - Immunomodulating drugs within 30 days prior to baseline